 It also calls for physical changes to employee work stations that would prevent people from jumping over parole and probation division employees' desks and using items such as hole punchers and staplers as weapons.

-Other recommended solutions include the real-time GPS tracking of parole and probation agents, the use of two-way radios and establishment of trained responses to emergencies.
+Other recommended solutions include the real-time GPS tracking of parole and probation agents, the use of two-way radios and the establishment of trained responses to emergencies.
 The citation also instructs the parole and probation division to increase and maintain staffing levels to allow for home visits to be conducted by two agents instead of one.

 The corrections department has been instructed to address the violations by March 3.
 There is no proposed monetary penalty.